Identify areas of Recurrent Taxpayer Noncompliance Taxpayers’ Bill of Rights Annual Report to the Legislature

 Personal Income Tax

-For personal income taxes, the largest dollar amount in proposed assessments resulted from filing enforcement assessments, which refers to taxpayers who have not filed their California state income tax return after we notified them of their filing requirements.
+For personal income taxes, the largest dollar amount in proposed assessments resulted from filing enforcement assessments, which refer to taxpayers who have not filed their California state income tax return after we notified them of their filing requirements.
 (For details, please refer to Appendix 1 – Assessments, Table 1B.)

 Taxpayer Filing Errors